Adl1coder/Python-Programming/README.md

 # Python Programming
-This Python project uses the Turtle graphics library to create a beautiful starry night sky with a red background, complete with a moon and stars.
+This Python project contains a Turkish flag with a red background.
+It also includes a flower and star with different colors.
-The stars are created by mixing different colors to give a sense of depth and variety to the night sky.
+There is also a telegram bot to understand how it works.
+All done with the turtle library

 # Note:
 I had to change the token in the telegram bot so the telegram bot won't work.
 Other parts are working